nomardt/WannaChat-kivy/README.md

 # WannaChat kivy
-A messanging app written in python
+A messanging app built in python with the help of kivy framework.
+Both client-side and server-side.